kng/satnogs_gr-satellites/README.md

 ````

 ## SatNOGS setup

+NOTE: changes are being merged to the upstream master, so these settings will slowly move to being simply experimental=True<P>

 Before running these changes, it is recommended that you are on the latest version.<br>
 To do this, run `sudo satnogs-setup` and run Update then Apply.<P>